Predicting Customer Churn using Machine Learning and AI

 In an earlier blog post, I introduced the concept of customer churn.
 Here, I’d like to dive into customer churn prediction in more detail and show how we can easily and simply use AI to predict customer churn.

 Spoiler alert: there is no need to use an LLM!
 I don’t usually use much natural language processing for a customer churn project, because most data is stored in numeric fields such as transaction amounts.
-However, it’s not unheard of for some text data to be present.
-But usually you will find all you need in numerical tables.
+It’s not unheard of for some unstructured text data to be present in a customer dataset, but for the purposes of churn prediction, you will usually find all you need in numerical tables.

 We’ve recently taken on a number of customer churn prediction engagements for clients in retail, aerospace technology and other fields, and I’d like to distill what we’ve learnt from these in this article.
-I’d like to aim this article at business owners and managers in large B2C companies, as too many tutorials on this topic are aimed at beginners in data science and focus only on logistic regression.
+I’d like to aim this article at business owners and managers in large B2C companies, as too many tutorials on this topic are aimed at beginners in data science and focus only on logistic regression, but have little practical advice around how to a customer churn model in a real business scenario.

 I’ve included some steps in a Python code repository so that you can follow along and try out the ideas I describe in this article: https://github.com/fastdatascience/customer_churn/blob/main/04_train_churn_model.ipynb